Pharmacy in Glendale

 The Director of Admissions and the Admissions Committee review applicant files when complete and use GPA and PCAT scores to determine applicant eligibility for interviews.
 Invitations are sent to eligible applicants for on-campus interviews, which are scheduled on a first-call, first-scheduled basis.
 No interviews will be granted until an individual's application process is complete.
 Interview invitations typically extend from September through February.

 During the interview process, applicants will meet with an interview panel that may consist of pharmacy faculty members, pharmacists, and pharmacy students.
 Panel members will evaluate professional motivation and preparedness, personal qualities, communication skills, and decision-making ability by rating applicants on a standardized evaluation scale.
-The interview panel will also review MWU-CPG supplemental applications for their applicants to facilitate the interview process.
 After reviewing the applicant's completed application and interview evaluation, the Admissions Committee recommends accepting, denying, or placing applicants on an alternate list.
 Recommendations are then forwarded to the Dean for final approval.

 Applications to MWU-CPG are processed and reviewed during regular intervals in the admissions cycle until the class is filled.

 The PharmD program at MWU-CPG is rigorous and challenging.
 The Admissions Committee will therefore assess the quality and rigor of the pre-pharmacy academic records presented by applicants.
 When assessing the pre-pharmacy academic records, the Admissions Committee will:

 After receiving either denial or end-of-cycle letters, applicants may reapply to MWU–CPG for the next enrollment cycle.
 Before reapplying, however, applicants should seek the advice of an admissions counselor.

 To initiate the reapplication process, applicants must submit new applications to PharmCAS.
 Applications are then processed by the standard application procedures.